 Another significant change in the construction technology arena is that systems and options are built for different niches and company types within the industry.

-Many smaller contractors avoided taking on enterprise-level software that has traditionally been used by large corporations simply because they were essentially overkill with many features that just weren’t necessary.
+Many smaller contractors avoided adopting enterprise-level software, which has traditionally been used by large corporations, simply because it was considered overkill, with many features that weren’t necessary.

-Today, there are far more options specific to a particular industry segment and even specific trades.
+Today, there are numerous options tailored to specific industry segments and even specialized trades.
 There are also, like Owner Insight, construction software tools for people who are in construction-related roles but are not directly involved.

 Increasing Automation